Yorko/yorko.github.io/_posts/2023-06-27-practical-near-dup-detection.md

                        "crypto_news_parsed_2018_validation.csv")
 ```

 We'll identify each title by some id, so reindexing.
-Also, there are quire a few fields in the dataset, we'll take care only of the `title` field.
+Also, there are quite a few fields in the dataset, we'll take care only of the `title` field.

 ```python